Nat-Lab/libbgp/README.md

 ---
 `libbgp` is a BGP (Border Gateway Protocol) library written in C++.
 It comes with BGP message serializer/deserializer and a BGP Finite State Machine which has all the infrastructures needed (BGP RIB, Packet Sink, Route filtering) to build a BGP speaker.

+`BgpPacket` ([document](https://lab.nat.moe/libbgp-doc/classlibbgp_1_1BgpPacket.html)) is a BGP message  deserialization/serialization tool.

-`bgp-fsm` is a finite state machine that handles a single BGP session.
-Multiple `bgp-fsm`s can be created to handle multiple sessions with different peers.
-BGP FSM will uses `route-event-bus` to communicate with other FSMs. `bgp-fsm` holds no information about the underlying transport protocol (for BGP, the standard is to use TCP), and it is only an FSM that take streams of binary data and output, a stream of binary data.
+`BgpFsm` ([document](https://lab.nat.moe/libbgp-doc/classlibbgp_1_1BgpFsm.html)) is a finite state machine that handles a single BGP session.
+Multiple `BgpFsm`s can be created to handle multiple sessions with different peers.
+BGP FSM will uses `RouteEventBus` to communicate with other FSMs. `BgpFsm` holds no information about the underlying transport protocol (for BGP, the standard is to use TCP), and it is only an FSM that take streams of binary data and output, a stream of binary data.

 For simple usage and quick start, refer to examples.
 For detailed API usages, refer to document.

-`bgp-fsm` is currently under development.

 ### Install